l1npengtul/nokhwa/README.md

  ✅: Working, 🔮 : Experimental, ❌ : Not Supported, 🚧: Planned/WIP

   ^ = No CameraFormat setting support.

   ^^ = No FPS setting support.

+  ^^^ = `input-uvc` is disabled for now as there are lifetime/soundness holes.
+You can still query, however.
 ## Feature
 The default feature includes nothing.
 Anything starting with `input-*` is a feature that enables the specific backend.
 As a general rule of thumb, you would want to keep at least `input-uvc` or other backend that has querying enabled so you can get device information from `nokhwa`.